juagargi/scion/tools/hummbwtester/README.md

 Both client types may optionally set `payload_size`, `pong_rate`, and `renewal_fraction`.
 They are passed respectively as `-payload-size`, `-pong-rate`, and `-renewal-fraction`.
 When omitted, the binary's built-in defaults apply.

+### Pacing after a missed deadline

+Payload packets and pong requests have independent absolute-deadline schedules.
+The send loop always services whichever deadline comes first.
+After each send attempt, it normally advances that schedule by one interval, preserving the original cadence.

+If sending finishes after the following deadline has already passed, the client sends no catch-up burst.
+It discards the accumulated schedule debt and sets the next deadline to one interval after the current completion time.
+For example, with a 10 ms interval, if the packet scheduled for time 0 finishes at 35 ms, the schedule slots at 10, 20, and 30 ms are discarded and the next packet is scheduled for 45 ms.

+Discarded schedule slots are not packets: the client does not increment the payload or pong sequence number for them.
+Consequently, the server's payload-loss tracker does not report an intentional sequence gap.
+The tradeoff is a temporary throughput deficit after a scheduling stall;
+the client resumes at the configured rate instead of transmitting faster to recover it.

+Each rebase increments `hummbwtester_client_pacing_overrun_total`, records the delay in `hummbwtester_client_pacing_delay_seconds`, and contributes to the rate-limited `Pacing schedule rebased` log message.

 For example, this commented dummy Hummingbird client shows every supported client field: